atomjump/loop-server-p2p/README.md

 tasks which relate to those particular messaging forums.
 If it is the 1st node able to respond, the task becomes locked, and is removed from the server.

-This is a large database sharding style effort, where 3 or 4 peers each contain the data for particular forums, but no more.
+This is a large database-style 'sharding' effort, where 3 or 4 peers each contain the data for particular forums, but no more.
 It effectively allows a multi-read / multi-write messaging database to a large scale.

 The server maintains a global current message ID, so that new read / write requests will always correspond to the right